 Impact of the Sundhnukagigar Eruptions

-The Sundhnukagigar eruptions have covered over 12 square miles (20 km) in fresh lava.
+The Sundhnukagigar eruptions have covered over 12 square miles (31 square kilometers) in fresh lava.
 Infrastructure damage in Grindavik has been severe, with residents forced to evacuate.
 However, nature is very skilled at healing itself over time.
 As lava reshapes the landscape, it eventually breaks down and creates new soil for plant life and moss to grow.

 The February 2024 Sundhnukagigar eruption seen from a safe distance.
 Photo from Wikimedia, Creative Commons, by Steinninn.